 The project is within an existing transportation corridor that includes State Route 99, the Burlington Northern and Santa Fe (BNSF) railroad line and Golden State Boulevard.
-The corridor connects the major cities inland from the California coast such as Bakersfield, Fresno, and Sacramento.
+The corridor connects the major inland cities such as Bakersfield, Fresno, and Sacramento.
 Other railroads also crisscross the project area.
 The Calwa railroad transfer yard sits within the corridor northeast of the North Avenue interchange with multiple railroad spurs designed to manage train traffic through the area.